Keelman Homes logo

 Shared ownership – Frequently asked questions

-by The Keelman Homes Team & filed under Keelman Homes
+by Anne-Marie Pearce & filed under Keelman Homes

 What is shared ownership?
 Shared ownership gives those who can’t afford to buy a home outright the opportunity to buy a share of it.
 This can be between 25%-75% of the home’s value.
 You will pay “subsidised rent” on the percentage of the property that you do not own, which means the rent is less… Read the full article →